Tasks in REST 3.0: Overview of Methods

 User Documentation: Bitrix24 Tasks

 In REST 3.0, task methods have received an updated architecture, a unified response format, and support for relationships between objects.
-REST 3.0 now covers basic operations on tasks, working with task chat, attaching files, and methods for retrieving field schemas (*.field.list / *.field.get).
-Everything related to checklists, time tracking, results, and history is available in REST v2.
+REST 3.0 now covers basic operations on tasks, working with task chat, attaching files, task results, and methods for retrieving field schemas (*.field.list / *.field.get).
+Everything related to checklists, time tracking, and history is available in REST v2.

-- Task description,
+- task description,

-- System fields: responsible, Creator, deadline, status,
+- system fields: responsible, Creator, deadline, status,

-- Relationships: subtasks, dependencies on other tasks, links to CRM entities, files,
+- relationships: subtasks, dependencies on other tasks, links to CRM entities, files,

-- Additional data: checklists, results, time tracking.
+- additional data: checklists, results, time tracking.

 User Documentation